-For the 1st line treatment of patients with metastatic colorectal cancer exhibiting microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR).
+For the 1st line treatment of patients with metastatic or locally advanced and inoperable colorectal cancer exhibiting microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR).

 For previously treated unresectable or metastatic colorectal cancer exhibiting MSI-H or dMMR in patients unsuitable for nivolumab plus ipilimumab therapy.